 • The clause represents longestSide = side gives a value to the longestSide model field using concrete fields of Square

 • And the side field is declared to be in longestSide.
-When twice (abstractly) assigns to the model field longestField, then all the fields that are in longestField are considered assigned to.
+When half (abstractly) assigns to the model field longestField, then all the fields that are in the datagroup longestField are considered assigned to.

 • Then all the methods that Square inherits from Polygon are implemented as expected, but they can inherit all their specifications from Polygon.
 No additional specifications are needed.
-Look at sides() as an example: the specification says it returns the value of sides, which is given a value by the represents clause, so the implementation of Square.sides() satisfies the abstract specification given for Polygon.sides().
+For example, look at the method sides(): the specification (in Polygon) says it returns the value of sides, which is given a value by the represents clause, so the implementation of Square.sides() satisfies the abstract specification given for Polygon.sides().

 Test just checks that the specifications given for Polygon work to verify some simple uses of the interface and its specifications.

-• Note that the implementation and verification of Test.test() only use Polygon and its specifications.
+• Note that the implementation and verification of Test.test() only uses Polygon and its specifications.
+(That is, it does not use the specification of Square.)

-• The assert in test2 fails because a polygon (as implemented) can have a variety of numbers of sides.
+• The assert in test2 is incorrect (does not verify) because a polygon (as specified) can have a variety of numbers of sides.

 • But the assert in test3 succeeds, because a Square knows how many sides it has.